About the Alexander Technique

-The Alexander Technique was developed over 100 years ago by F.M.
+The Alexander Technique is a system of mindful movement that teaches healthy body mechanics.
+It was developed over 100 years ago by F.M.
 Alexander as a method for improving breathing and physical coordination.
 It was quickly adopted by individuals in many different fields, such as music, education, philosophy, theater, and medicine.

-Since that time, it has become a standard technique for working with performing artists, athletes, and pain sufferers.
-More recently, it has been used with individuals suffering from depression and Parkinson’s Disease.
+Since that time, it has become a standard technique for working with performing artists, athletes, and people managing chronic pain.
+More recently, it has been used as a treatment for individuals with Parkinson’s Disease.
 It is an effective method for working with individuals on the Autism Spectrum to develop sensory integration and physical coordination.

 My Alexander Technique Story

 From my earliest memories, I had difficulty with balance and coordination.
 My tactile sense was also dysregulated so that touch felt like a burning sensation.
 When I was in my 20s, I learned why: I was diagnosed with Sensory Processing Disorder, which was considered to be a variant of Asperger’s Syndrome.

 I started sessions in the Alexander Technique at the encouragement of a family friend, and from my first session, a whole new world of sensation opened up to me.
 I realized through the profound sense of calm I experienced that I was normally in a state of overwhelm so intense that my body awareness had been lost in the static.